 The Ohio State University is an Equal Opportunity/Affirmative Action Employer.
 Qualified women, minorities, Vietnam-era Veterans, disabled veterans and individuals with disabilities are encouraged to apply.

-Practice where the ambition is to find breakthrough healthcare solutions that improve patient lives
+Practice where the ambition is to drive breakthrough healthcare solutions that improve people’s lives

 As a valued member of a multidisciplinary team, you’ll have access to the resources, research and support you need to excel.
 The Ohio State University, one of the largest universities in the nation, furthers our dynamic environment and strengthens clinical practices with education and research possibilities as broad as your imagination.
 You can choose the track of practice that best suits your interests: clinical, clinical-research or research.

-We have been nationally ranked by U.S. News & World Report for the 26th year in a row.
-Because of our size, our patient population presents cases from simple to complex, with a range of unique co-morbidities, so if you want to challenge and expand your medical expertise, come to Ohio State.
+And for the 28th consecutive year, we’ve been ranked on U.S. News & World Report’s Best Hospitals list.
+Because of our size, our patient population presents cases from simple to complex, with a range of unique co-morbidities.
+If you’re interested in challenging and expanding your medical expertise, come to Ohio State.

 - University Hospital